What is Executive Function Coaching?

 Building Blocks of Self-Care

-Before coaching executive function skills, it’s crucial to lay down the essential building blocks of self-care.
+Before coaching executive function skills, the essential building blocks of self-care have to be looked at.
 Imagine this as laying the bricks for a sturdy building.
 Once you have a solid base, you can build higher and achieve more without worrying about your structure falling apart.
 These habits support your overall wellbeing and strengthen your base:

 Sleep